badspacebar/sdk/resources/content.md

   graphics.draw_sprite('SUB_FOLDER/SPRITE_NAME.png', vec2)
 end)
 ```
-Shard builder is available in developer group.<br>
+Shard builder is available in the developer group.<br>
 Warning: <br>
 There is no error handling for the shard builder. <br>
 Make sure your script is working ingame, has a valid header and the folder name is being input correctly.<br>